PeterMosmans/security-scripts/README.md

   --resume              resume working on the queue --ssl                 run a ssl scan
-  --sslcert             download SSL certificate
-  --udp                 check for open UDP ports as well --framework           analyze the website and run webscans --allports            run a full-blown nmap scan on all ports -t, --trace           check webserver for HTTP TRACE method -w, --whois           perform a whois lookup --header HEADER       custom header to use for scantools --maxtime MAXTIME     timeout for scans in seconds (default 600) --timeout TIMEOUT     timeout for requests in seconds (default 10) -v, --verbose         Be more verbose
+  --sslcert             download SSL certificate --threads THREADS     maximum number of threads --udp                 check for open UDP ports as well --framework           analyze the website and run webscans --allports            run a full-blown nmap scan on all ports -t, --trace           check webserver for HTTP TRACE method -w, --whois           perform a whois lookup --header HEADER       custom header to use for scantools --maxtime MAXTIME     timeout for scans in seconds (default 1200) --timeout TIMEOUT     timeout for requests in seconds (default 10) -v, --verbose         Be more verbose
 ```